dscoool/dscoool.github.io/index.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>He is an instructor of AI Research Center at GIST (Gwangju Institute of Science and Technology).
+<p>He is an instructor in AI Research Center at GIST (Gwangju Institute of Science and Technology).
 His  interests and industrial projects include:</p>
 <!-- /wp:paragraph -->
 <br/>
 <ul>